Privacy Policy

 You have the right to appeal our decision to deny any of your privacy rights requests above.
 Within 60 days of receipt of your appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.

-Texas if your appeal is denied, you may submit a complaint to the Texas Attorney General at https://www.texasattorneygeneral.gov/consumer-protection/file-consumer-complaint
+Texas Residents: if your appeal is denied, you may submit a complaint to the Texas Attorney General at https://www.texasattorneygeneral.gov/consumer-protection/file-consumer-complaint

 Making an Appeal